KyleMessner/octo-pr/README.md

 Ruby script to get a list of open PRs against a list of repositories, filtered by author.
 Allows found PRs to be opened in the default browser.

-Configuration
+Running the script
 ======

-This script assumes that there is a yaml file that lives at `~/prs.yml.
+Run the script using;
+> ruby prs.rb -c /path/to/config/file

 See `sample-config.yml` for a sample config file.

-All configurations can be overriden on launch, including the location of the config file.
-To see the options/help run;
+All configurations set in the config file can be overridden on launch.
+More information can be gotten from the help;
 > ruby prs.rb -?

 Dependencies